binkley/homebrewery-files/witch.md

 When a creature you can see within 30 feet of you makes a **D20 Test**, you can use your reaction to spend 1 use of this feature and impose **advantage** or **disadvantage** on that test.
 You must choose to do so **before** the roll is made.

 You can use this feature a number of times equal to your **proficiency bonus**, and you regain all expended uses when you finish a long rest.

+#### Level 17: Final Words

+_Your curses cut even deeper than before.
+No more playing nice._

+When you use **Cross Words** to cast _Hex_ without a spell slot, the curse lingers for all who strike.
+Until the spell ends, whenever **any creature** deals damage to the target with an attack roll, the target also takes the extra psychic damage from your _Hex_.

+This damage is applied only once per attack, regardless of the number of hits or damage dice rolled.

 ## Witch Spell List